Examining Input Modalities and Visual Feedback Designs in Mobile Expressive Writing: Discussion

-Participants also found that the \textit{None} design was still useful for calmly reflecting on their emotions.
-This might be another explanation for our quantitative results not showing differences in the perceived cathartic effect.
-The reply to the expressive writing may have functioned as active listening.
-Active listening is one of the key skills in counseling~\cite{hutchby2005active} and helps speakers be more emotionally mature and open to their experiences~\cite{rogers1957activelistening}.
-Our results suggest that future research on stress management systems should consider purposeful absence of visual feedback to encourage users' focus on their narrative and promote cognitive restructuring.
+Participants also expressed that the \textit{None} design was also valuable for reflecting on their emotions.
+One possible explanation for this effect is that this condition may have offered an environment of active listening.
+Active listening, which is one of the key skills in counseling~\cite{hutchby2005active}, supports the speakers to be more emotionally mature and open to their experiences~\cite{rogers1957activelistening}.
+Our system sent participants notifications after they submitted their disclosure to confirm its reception, but it may have served as a way to demonstrate listening.